 Cornbread & Biscuits

 Here are the recipes I used for this recipe.
 I make them the day before so they are sort of dry and stale.
 You can use your own recipes if you like.
-The dressing calls for 5 cups of torn up biscuits.
-My Buttermilk Drop Biscuits recipe makes about 5 1/2 cups of torn up biscuits.
-The dressing calls for 3 cups of crumbled cornbread.
+The dressing calls for 5 cups of crumbled up biscuits.
+My Buttermilk Drop Biscuits recipe makes about 5 1/2 cups of crumbled biscuits.
+I also sometimes use my recipe for Fluffy Buttermilk Biscuits.
+This recipe makes 5 cups of crumbled biscuits.
+This dressing calls for 3 cups of crumbled cornbread.
 My Buttermilk Cornbread recipe makes about 8 cups.
 Feel free to cut the cornbread recipe in half if you use it.
-You can also use equal amounts of each if you prefer.
+I also sometimes use the recipe on the back of of Martha White corn meal bag for Easy Southern Cornbread, (pictured below).
+You can also use equal amounts of biscuits and cornbread if you prefer.

 Can I freeze cornbread dressing?